student-NikhilJain/cpp-project/README.md

 # cpp-project
-This Eloborates the Area of Different figures according to our choices
+This Eloborates the Area of Different figures according to our choices.